 Get to Know an Email Marketer’s Role Before You Decide

-Although it may seem like an email marketer’s job is primarily creating compelling emails, it’s a very tech-heavy role these days.
+Although it may seem like an email marketer’s job is primarily focused on content marketing and creating compelling emails, it’s a very tech-heavy role these days.
 In order to get the right message to the right person at the right time, your email marketing professional will need to have a data-oriented mindset, have a wide skill set, and be constantly testing new ideas to find ways to improve the results.